 There are 287 ha of SBSmc3-02 and -03 in the pre-mine landscape compared to 240 ha of total SBSmc3 area in the post-closure landscape, 123 ha of which are non-reclaimed roads, infrastructure and water features, or dams that cannot be reclaimed to natural site series since trees and deep-rooted shrubs are not permitted due to geotechnical constraints.
 Of the remaining area, 50 ha of the SBSmc3 in the post-mine plan is reclaimed to the drier site series (SBSmc-02 and 03) that provide caribou (Rangifer tarandus) habitat.
 On lower elevation surface-soil stockpile footprints, the zonal 01 site series (Hybrid white spruce - Huckleberry; pre-disturbance: 123 ha) is predicted to cover 65 ha and the submesic 04 site series (Hybrid white spruce - Huckleberry - Soopolallie; pre-disturbance: 38 ha) will cover 2 ha.
-The modeling and physical parameters of the closed mine site indicate that the site will be slightly drier than the pre-mine environment.
+The modelling and physical parameters of the closed mine site indicate that the site will be slightly drier than the pre-mine environment.
 Given that the site will be drier overall, re-creation of wetlands may not be possible in the post-closure environment.
+Wetlands function as caribou habitat and some will be lost during construction of the mine.
+Offsetting for these lost wetlands is discussed in the Wetlands Management and Offsetting Plan (see Section 4.2.7.3).
 Consequently, the objective is to make the best possible quality caribou habitat given the constraints of this drier environment of the post-closure landscape.
-Wetlands do function as caribou habitat and some will be lost during construction of the mine.
-Offsetting for these lost wetlands is discussed in the Wetlands Management and Offsetting Plan.